The obstacle to efficient usage of clinical trial data

 "How can we get more out of clinical trial data?
 And as a result, obtain more comprehensive, consistent and reliable outcomes from clinical trials?"

 In a traditional clinical trial set-up, participants are often asked to keep a paper diary or fill out surveys at certain time points.
 One disadvantage of this approach is that the study coordinator has to wait until the end of the trial period to get the results, hoping that the participant compliance was good, meaning they filled out the surveys on time and the writing in the diaries is decipherable and accurate.

 One way to get more out of trial data is to let the sensors speak.
-By providing study participants with devices for passive data collection, a lot of useful objective vital measurement data can be collected.
+By providing study participants with devices for passive or remote clinical data collection, a lot of useful objective vital measurement data can be collected.
 Another way is to ask participants how are they doing, not during clinical visits or by a nurse making a phone call, but via an assessment app or a questionnaire app.